AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/use-layout-templates/customize-left-panel.md

 ---
 # Customize the left panel using a layout template

-In a layout template, you can customize what users see in the left panel area throughout Adobe Workfront.
+In a layout template, you can customize what users see in the left panel area throughout [!DNL Adobe Workfront].

 For example, you can determine which of the following items users see in the left panel when viewing a task: